 Although the Federal Investment Tax Credit (ITC) was initially a phase-down program, expected to disappear by the end of 2021, the legislature has extended the program.
 The good news for homeowners is, the tax credit will allow you to deduct 26% from your federal taxes in 2021 and 2022, dropping to 22% in 2023, and then expiring at the end of that year.
 A similar program is available for businesses.

-Net Metering and Solar Renewable Energy Certificates (SRECs)
+What are Net Metering and Solar Renewable Energy Certificates (SRECs) in VA?

 If you install a solar system, you can enroll in a net metering program with your local utility, and you’ll receive full retail credit for excess energy that flows to the grid.